Setup

 docker pull docker.io/f0rc3/gokapi:latest

-If you want to install the unstable version, use latest-dev instead of latest
+For the unstable (development) build, use latest-dev instead of latest.

-If you don’t want to download the prebuilt image, you can find the Dockerfile on the Github project page.
+If you prefer to build the image yourself, the Dockerfile is available on the GitHub project page.

 Native Deployment